Trump signs order to establish strategic bitcoin reserve

 Proponents argue that a reserve would help taxpayers benefit from crypto's price growth.

-"This is the most underwhelming and disappointing outcome we could have expected for this week," Charles Edwards, founder of Bitcoin-focused hedge fund Capriole Investments, wrote in a post on X.

-Trump's executive order directed the secretaries of Treasury and Commerce to develop "budget-neutral strategies" for acquiring additional bitcoin that have no "incremental costs" on taxpayers.

-Sacks estimated the US government owns about 200,000 bitcoins and the premature sale of the cryptocurrency has cost the American taxpayer US$17 billion.
+Sacks estimated the U.S. government owns about 200,000 bitcoin and the premature sale of the cryptocurrency has cost the American taxpayer $17 billion.
 It was not clear how Sacks arrived at these estimates.

 The president's support for the crypto industry has also sparked conflict-of-interest concerns.
 Trump's family has launched cryptocurrency meme coins, and the president also holds a stake in World Liberty Financial, a crypto platform.